informalsystems/quartz/docs/getting_started.md

 2. **Contracts**: The backend application as a CosmWasm smart contract
 3. **Enclave**: Code that executes off-chain and privately in an enclave

-Quartz is both a library (`quartz-cw`) for building SGX-aware CosmWasm contracts, and a cli tool (`quartz`) for managing the enclave.
+Quartz is both a library (`quartz-contract-core`) for building SGX-aware CosmWasm contracts, and a cli tool (`quartz`) for managing the enclave.

 The library takes care of establishing a secure connection to the enclave (see